-After arriving, I met up with James and we stayed in Pratti, a stone’s throw away from the Vatican City.
+After arriving, I met up with James, my friend from Berkeley, and we stayed in Pratti, a stone’s throw away from the Vatican City.
 The walk into the city center took us along the narrowest (and probably most dangerous) sidewalks I’ve ever encountered and over the Tiber River with its inexplicably murky waters.
 The first day of exploring also took us to the Pantheon, which was the perfect refuge from the unexpected rain (this one’s on me for not checking the forecast prior to departure).
 Photos of the structure are deceiving, unable to capture the magnitude of its size and grandeur.
 It’s one of the most awe-inspiring thoughts that we get to witness the work of ancient Rome as it still stands today and hard to fathom that brilliant minds such as Leonardo da Vinci and Michelangelo once strolled these same streets.
 How thrilling is it to imagine what the Forum ruins might have looked like back when they served as the playground for Caesar, Augustus, and the like?
-As the heart of ancient Rome, this public venue was the site of triumphal processions, gladiator matches and even criminal trials.
+As the heart of ancient Rome, this public venue was the site of triumphal processions, gladiator matches, even criminal trials.
 If I could have lived in any ancient civilization, the Romans certainly present a lively and compelling case.

 I’m now realizing that after eating fresh homemade pasta, the store-bought alternative will never be the same.
 My friend Dana is currently studying in Rome and gave us an amazing dinner recommendation at Osteria Delle Coppelle for our first night.
 Traditional Italian apertivo and wine are a must before working up a real appetite for dinner.
 For dessert, Gilotto’s has amazing gelato and coffee.
 They top the gelato with generous amounts of fresh whipped cream, and it is absolutely decadent.
-Regarding food, I also remarked that if there’s one thing with which I’m leaving Italy, it’s a newfound affinity for eggplant (especially when sandwiched between fresh bread with tomatoes, mozzarella and basil).
+Regarding food, I also remarked that if there’s one thing with which I’m leaving Italy, it’s a newfound affinity for eggplant (especially when sandwiched between fresh bread with tomatoes, mozzarella, and basil).

 After wandering through the neighborhoods surrounding the Spanish Steps, we made our way to the Villa Borghese.
 One could spend an entire afternoon lost in the gardens or exploring the magnificent collection of art housed in the Galleria Borghese.
 My favorite work of art is featured there, a Baroque-era statue illustrating the story of Apollo and Daphne and commissioned by Bernini (sculptor of David).
 The marble work features incredible detailing, achieved via a technique that was considered novel at the time.
 The statue depicts the moment in which Daphne’s father turns her into a laurel tree in order to deter her relentless suitor, but Apollo continues to embrace the tree even though his pursuit of love is ultimately in vain.
 You can see her outstretched arms transform into tree branches, her legs into roots and her torso featuring patterns of bark underneath Apollo’s desperate and hopeless grasp.
 It’s a single instant wrought with emotion.